2004 NFL draft

 The 2004 NFL draft was the procedure by which National Football League teams selected amateur college football players.
 It is officially known as the NFL Annual Player Selection Meeting.
 The draft was held from April 24–25, 2004, at the Theater at Madison Square Garden in New York City.
 No teams chose to claim any players in the supplemental draft that year.

 The draft was shown on ESPN both days and eventually moved to ESPN2 both days.
 The draft began with the San Diego Chargers selecting Mississippi quarterback Eli Manning with the first overall selection.
 Due to his refusal to play for the Chargers, Manning was later traded to the New York Giants for the fourth overall pick Philip Rivers of NC State.
-There were 32 compensatory selections distributed among 16 teams, with the Eagles, Rams, and Jets each receiving 4 compensatory picks.
+There were 32 compensatory selections distributed among 16 teams, with the Eagles, Rams and Jets each receiving four compensatory picks.
 Seven wide receivers were selected in the first round, a draft record later tied in 2024.
-Another record set by the draft was the most trades in the first round, with twenty-eight trades.
-The University of Miami set an NFL record for the most first rounders drafted with six, which would be tied by Alabama in 2021.
+Another record set by the draft was the most trades in the first round, with 28 trades.
+The University of Miami set an NFL record for the most first-rounders drafted with six, which would be tied by Alabama in 2021.
 Ohio State set an NFL draft record having 14 total players selected through all rounds.
-It was the first draft to have produced two quarterbacks who each won multiple Super Bowls, with Ben Roethlisberger winning his second in 2008 and Eli Manning his second in 2011.
+It was the first draft to have produced two quarterbacks who each won multiple Super Bowls, with Ben Roethlisberger and Manning each winning two.

-The 255 players chosen in the draft were composed of:
+The 255 players chosen in the draft comprised: